kwang101/chrome-extension/README.md

 NOTE: This is my first attemp at chrome extension.

+//Note to self:
-// note to self: Key: ukuzkfkg2rwf5katynr8b5gd
+Key: ukuzkfkg2rwf5katynr8b5gd
+Parse from response body for title, qualityRatings, showtimes